Suetonia Palmer

 Suetonia Cressida Palmer FRSNZ is a New Zealand nephrology academic, and as of 2019 is a full professor at the University of Otago.

 Academic career

-After a 2009 PhD titled 'Kidney function in cardiovascular disease' at the University of Otago, Palmer rose to full professor.
+After a 2009 PhD titled Kidney function in cardiovascular disease at the University of Otago, Palmer rose to full professor.

+In 2022, Palmer was elected a Fellow of the Royal Society of New Zealand.
+In 2024, the University of Otago awarded Palmer the title of Poutoko Taiea Distinguished Professor, to begin January 2025.